Top 10 states where you're most likely to be in a fatal DUI

 Higher auto insurance rates: A large component of the cost of auto insurance is based on your personal driving record.
 As a result, a DUI conviction will generally increase the price you pay for auto insurance.
 Furthermore, having a DUI on your driving record indicates you're a high-risk driver, meaning you'll have to file an SR-22 in most states.

-Jail time: Most first-time DUI offenders can expect to be charged with a misdemeanor; however, repeat offenders may face felony charges.
+Jail time: Most convicted first-time DUI offenders can expect to be charged with a misdemeanor; however, repeat offenders may face felony charges.
 Jail time is a real possibility for people convicted of driving under the influence, but the exact punishment will vary by state and by case.

 We examined the total number of motor vehicle fatalities stemming from alcohol-impaired driving as reported by the National Highway Traffic Safety Administration.
-These figures were compared to the population of each state according to the latest U.S. census estimates.
+These figures were compared to the population of each state according to the latest U.S. Census estimates.